NBC Sunday Night Football: 2009–2011

-NBC's bottom-line scoring banner underwent a significant revamp for the 2009 season, although it debuted during the network's Super Bowl XLIII coverage on February 1, 2009.
+NBC's bottom-line scoring banner underwent a significant revamp for the 2009 season, although it debuted during NBC's Super Bowl XLIII coverage on February 1, 2009.
 The changes included presenting downs and yardage in a feather derived from NBC's iconic peacock logo in the colors of the team currently on offense.
 In addition, when a team scores a touchdown, the banner will open, the team's logo and initials will slide to the left of the banner and "TOUCHDOWN" is displayed in the remainder of the banner.
 After a few moments, the banner will show the drive information.
 Then the banner returns to normal and show the change in the team's score.
 Additionally (beginning with Week 9), timeout indicators were added below each team's respective scores.
 For the 2010 season, the timeout indicators were changed to three white trapezoids below the team abbreviations, and the play clock was moved from above the team in possession of the football to above the game clock (for the final two minutes of regulation and if necessary, overtime).
 The down markers also changed in 2010, which is now featuring the team logo next to the down marker.